-The Early College @ Jones is an innovative way for high school students to earn a high school diploma while also earning college credits.
-Students may take college-level core academic classes such as English 1101, Speech 1101, Psychology 1101, Math 1111 and Math 1113; students may also earn technical college certification in Animation and Game Design; Design and Media Production; or Medical Front Office Assistant.
-The Hall County School District partners with Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Move On When Ready (MOWR) program.
-Beginning in fall 2016, LTC and UNG professors will teach courses on Hall County's Early College @ Jones campus, and transportation will be provided for all qualified MOWR students during the school day to and from Jones and our Hall County high schools.
+The Howard E. Ivester Early College is an innovative way for high school students to earn a high school diploma while also earning college credits.
+Students may take college-level core academic classes such as Biology, Economics; English 1101 and 1102; Math 1111 and Math 1113; Music Appreciation; Speech 1101; Political Science 1101 (Gov); Psychology 1101; and US History 2112; students may also earn technical college certification in Animation and Game Design; Criminal Justice; Design and Media Production; Firefighter I; Health Information Technology; and Nurse Aid (CNA).
+The Hall County School District partners with Brenau University (BU), Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment (previously MOWR) program on our Dual Enrollment Howard E Ivester Early College campus.
+Since the fall 2016, Brenau, LTC and UNG professors provide/teach Dual Enrollment courses on the partnering Hall County's Howard E. Ivester Early College.
+Transportation is provided for all qualified Dual Enrollment (DE) Hall County students during the school day to/from Howard E. Ivester Early College & our Hall County high schools.

 Beliefs: Character, Competency and Rigor for All.

-Goals: 1.To provide access to all students including first generation students.
-2.To provide transportation 3.To provide academic support 4.To provide career guidance 5.To provide certificate classes as well as academic degree classes 7.To provide laptops to students as needed for their yearly DE use 6.To provide application support for Dual Enrollment seeking students and seniors transitioning to college 10.To provide certificate classes that pertains to the workforce needs specific to our county 11.To provide a low student to professor ratio 12.To provide a college setting 13.To provide first generation college student support 14.
-To provide service and leadership opportunities to our students 15.To provide a dedicated weekly study time 16.To provide a collaborative atmosphere and/or environment 17.To provide soft skill learning opportunities
+Goals: 1.To provide Dual Enrollment access to all of our high school students.
+2.To provide transportation 3.To provide academic support and career guidance 4.To provide academic degree classes as well as certificate classes 5.To provide laptops/Chromebooks to students as needed for their yearly DE use 6.To provide application support for Dual Enrollment seeking students and seniors transitioning to college 7.To provide certificate classes that pertain to workforce needs specific to our county 8.To provide a low student to professor ratio 9.To provide a college setting 10.To provide first generation college student support 11.
+To provide college navigation support 12.To provide service and leadership opportunities to our students 13.To provide a dedicated weekly study time 14.To provide a collaborative atmosphere and/or environment 15.To provide soft skill learning opportunities